 There are several fun and easy ways to do this with your 2nd grade, 3rd grade, or 4th grade class.

 Free Character Traits Mobile Lesson

-This freebie asks students to choose different character traits that describe themselves, and then defend their reason for choosing those character traits.
+To complete this lesson, students are asked to choose different character traits that describe themselves, and then defend their reason for choosing those character traits.

-To prevent 2nd, 3rd, and 4th grade elementary students from describing themselves with boring character traits like "nice" and "smart," I would usually display a Character Traits List that included a variety of character traits that will strengthen your students' vocabulary.
+To prevent 2nd, 3rd, and 4th grade elementary students from describing themselves with mundane character traits like "nice" and "smart," considering display this Character Traits List that includes a variety of character traits that will strengthen your students' vocabulary.

 It's amazing how honest students can be!
 I always expected them to only include positive character traits, but many students were aware of traits that they needed to work on and included words like "bossy," "lazy," and "messy" on their mobiles!